-DSC - VII (Practical) Fundamentals of Biochemistry Credits 2 Marks 30
+CORE - VII (Practical)

+Fundamentals of Biochemistry

 - 1. Qualitative tests of functional groups in carbohydrates, proteins and lipids - 2.
 Paper chromatography of amino acids - 3.
 Action of salivary amylase under optimum conditions - 4.
-Effect of pH, temperature and inhibitors on the action of salivary amylase - 5.
+Effect of pH and temperature on the action of salivary amylase - 5.
 Demonstration of proteins separation by SDS-PAGE